-Signs of codependent behavior are often associated with substance abuse, addiction, and rehabilitation.
+Signs of codependency or a codependent relationship are often associated with substance abuse, addiction, and rehabilitation.
 This type of behavior is typically found in families where at least one person is struggling with addiction.

 Codependency is a learned behavior where one person watches another and imitates their behaviors.
-These behaviors can be passed down from parent to child.
+These behaviors can be passed down from parent to child or between partners in romantic relationships.
 Not to mention loved ones of an addict can develop their own addiction to maintain their relationship with the addict.

-When addiction is involved, codependent behaviors become enabling behaviors.
+When addiction is involved, codependency turns into enabling.
 In other words, the actions of the loved one to shield the addict and protect them can lead to worse problems.
 The family gets into an endless cycle until something tragic occurs, like an accidental overdose, death, arrest, and so on.

-Even when loved ones attempt to avoid codependent behaviors, it does nothing to address the addiction.
+Even when loved ones attempt to avoid codependent tendencies or behaviors, it does nothing to address the addiction once it sets in.
 Therefore, problems within the family will not go away and often become more noticeable.

-The only effective way to address codependent behavior and addiction is by treating both issues.
-The following are some of the common signs of codependent behavior you should be aware of to ensure you are not enabling the addict in your family.
+The only effective way to address codependent traits and addiction is by treating both issues.
+The following are some of the common signs of codependent behavior you should be aware of to ensure you are not enabling an addict in your family.

 #1: You need to be liked by everyone.